Pharmacy in Downers Grove

 All MWU-CCP postgraduate training programs share common elements.
 First, residents/fellows in these programs spend one day each week on campus (usually Friday).
 While on campus, residents have the opportunity to participate in the Teaching and Learning Curriculum (TLC), the Pharmacy Management and Leadership Curriculum (PMLC) and Research Curriculum among other activities.
 In addition, all residents/fellows are required to complete a research project and deliver a grand rounds presentation.
 Finally, all residents/fellows receive an appointment as a Visiting Instructor within the Department of Pharmacy Practice and are provided dedicated space at the College.

 The Teaching and Learning Curriculum (TLC) is embedded in all of the Chicago College of Pharmacy residency programs.
 It is delivered through mini seminars, applied activities, and formative assessments throughout the yearlong residency program.
 Didactic teaching is evaluated by both content and delivery experts through use of standardized evaluation forms; both written and verbal feedback are provided to the resident.
 The TLC is directed by the Center for Teaching Excellence and Center faculty are involved in the delivery of the TLC.
 The goal of the TLC is to provide opportunities for the residents/fellows to gain the knowledge, attitudes, and skills they need to be effective teachers.
-Residents/fellows are required to submit a teaching portfolio as part of the TLC and will ultimately earn a TLC certificate of completion if they meet attendance, project and participation standards.
+Residents/fellows are required to submit a teaching portfolio as part of the TLC and will ultimately earn a TLC certificate of completion if they meet attendance, and complete or satisfy project and participation standards.

 Specific units in the TLC include: